 If all supporting information is provided, we will process your application and forward it on for an admission decision within 10 school days.
 These timescales may be delayed if information is missing from your application.

 You should hear whether the schools you applied to can offer your child a place within 20 school days of submitting your application.
 The response should be in writing.
 A verbal offer or refusal is not a formal decision.

 Places are not offered during holidays when schools are closed.

 Who will tell you the outcome of the application

 If you have applied for a school that manages its own in-year admissions, they will communicate the outcome to you directly.

-Some schools have asked us to manage in-year admissions on their behalf, in which case, we will communicate the outcome to you. (should we add list of schools so they know where to chase school, not us?)
+Some schools have asked us to manage in-year admissions on their behalf, in which case, we will communicate the outcome to you.

 How schools decide whether to offer a child a place